ufozone/ha-zcs-mower/info.md

   connect_expiration, infinity_state, infinity_expiration
   ```

+### Switch

+* hibernation
+  _This entity only exists once per configuration entry.
+The configuration affects all lawn mowers set up for this configuration entry._

 ### Vacuum

 _This entity is disabled by default.
 You have to activate it if you want to use it._